 Updated: October 18th, 2014

-100 Eye custom shapes for Photoshop CC CS2 CS1 CS6 CS5 CS4 Elements CS3 includes sparkly, open designs, manga influenced, realistic, cartoon designs, abstract, sketched, surreal, basic designs and more.
-Commercial use - use to create 1000s of designs to sell.
+100 Eye custom shapes for Photoshop CC CS2 CS1 CS6 CS5 CS4 Elements CS3 includes sparkly, open looking, manga influenced, realistic, cartoons, abstract, sketched, surreal, basic and more.
+Commercial use - use to create 1000s of artworks to sell.
 They are loaded via the CSH palette and used via the CSH tool.
 In PS elements, the cookie cutter tool can be used as well with all the work.
 Also includes the files in EPS format : load the EPS vectors via the open command or via the place, the eps file can also be used in many other applications such as PSP and Photo-Paint.
 All are by graphicxtras.com.
-They can be converted to other formats, effects can be applied, layer effects can be applied, they can be transformed, filled, stroked, turned into brushes, blended, combined, exported to other applications and much more.
+The Photoshop eye shapes can be converted to other formats, effects can be applied, layer effects can be applied, they can be transformed, filled, stroked, turned into brushes, blended, combined, exported to other applications and much more.
 FREE sampler to download